 2. Organic hair products avoid harsh elements that are found in chemical-based products.
 As such, the likeliness of irritation, allergic reaction or detrimental exposure is significantly lower (if at all) than that of synthetic products.

-3. Natural hair products are much better for the environment than chemical products.
+3. Natural shampoo alternatives are much better for the environment than chemical products.
 Given that the ingredients are naturally-derived, they impose less damage on the environment.
 They tend to be better for washing down the drain, more biodegradable in landfills and safer for animals on either water or land.

 1. Organic hair products are slightly more expensive than chemical products due to the higher quality.